 Compatibility with existing zoning and plans and land use impacts are analyzed in SEIR Appendix B pp. B-2 to B-7 and pp. B-12 to B-15.
 CEQA Guidelines section 15125(d) requires an EIR to "discuss any inconsistencies between the proposed project and applicable general plans, specific plans, and regional plans."
 This consideration of plan inconsistency is part of the discussion of the project's environmental setting, pursuant to CEQA Guidelines section 15125(d).
 As discussed on SEIR Appendix B, pp. B-3 and B-14, a conflict between a proposed project and plans, policies, and regulations do not, in and of itself, indicate a significant effect on the environment within the context of CEQA.
 CEQA Guidelines section 15382 defines a significant effect on the environment as "a substantial or potentially adverse change in the physical conditions within the area affected by the project, including land, air, water, minerals, flora, fauna, ambient noise, and objects of historic or aesthetic significance."
 Therefore, for a project to result in a significant impact under CEQA with respect to a conflict with the general plan or other policies, the project must be inconsistent or otherwise conflict with a plan or policy adopted for the purpose of mitigating an environmental effect and result in a physical environmental effect related to the identified policy conflict.
 As stated in RTC Response PP-1 (p.
-4.H-10), to the extent that such physical environmental impacts may result from such conflicts, the SEIR discloses and analyzes the physical impacts under the relevant resource topic.
+4.H-10), to the extent that such physical environmental impacts may result from such conflicts, the SEIR discloses and analyzes the physical impacts under the relevant resource topic sections, of a project may result from conflicts with one of the policies related to a specific resource-topic, such physical impacts are adequately analyzed in the SEIR within each topic sections.

 RTC Response PP-1 (p.
 4.H-11) explains that changes to neighborhood character are not considered significant environmental effects under CEQA unless the changes would result in a substantial adverse physical change in the environment.
 That response explains that physical environmental effects related to building height, such as wind and shadow, are discussed in the SEIR Appendix B, Sections E.10 and E.11, respectively.
-As stated on SEIR Appendix B p.
-B-12, aesthetic impacts of residential or mixed-use residential project on an infill site in a transit priority area shall not be considered significant impacts on the environment, pursuant to CEQA Guidelines section 21099; therefore, the environmental review does not consider aesthetics in determining the significance of a project's impacts under CEQA.
+However, aAs stated on SEIR Appendix B p.
+B-12, aesthetic impacts of residential or mixed-use residential project on an infill site in a transit priority area shall not be considered significant impacts on the environment, pursuant to CEQA Guidelines section 21099; therefore, the environmental review does not consider aesthetics in determining the significancet of its-a project's impacts under CEQA.
 RTC Response PP-1 acknowledges that the Balboa Park Station Area Plan includes language accompanying Policy 6.4.1 stating that "new development should add to the district's character, create a human scale public realm, and fit within the city's traditional fabric."
-Consistency with land use policies may be evaluated by the Board of Supervisors in its deliberations on the project.
+The Consistency with land use policiesy considerations of changes in neighborhood character-including height, massing, scale, density, parking availability, and myriad other factors-may be evaluated by the Board of Supervisors and with other policy matters-including those set forth by Proposition M-in its deliberations on the project.